|

 from leaving them before they've recouped the subsidy they invested in

-offering you a phone that's worth several hundred dollars or more for
+offering you a phone that's worth many hundred dollars for

 Have your say about what you just read!
 Leave a comment in the box below.